JCollinJones25/War/README.md

 ## Styling considerations
 * front of card should be just number and either words saying suit or image of suit (4 pictures will take a lot less time to store in code rather than 52 images - one for each individual card)
-* back of card can be image as well
+* deck1 and deck2 divs can be image of back of card

 ## User Stories
 * As a user: